-- (i) Mr Cheng Buck Poh @ Chng Bok Poh will, upon re-election as a Director, remain as Executive Chairman and will not be considered independent. - Tan Sim Cheng will, upon re-election as a Director, remain as Non-Executive Deputy Chairman and Lead Independent Director, Chairman of the Audit Committee, a member of the Nominating Committee and Remuneration Committee respectively and will be considered independent. - Ms Cheng Li Hui will, upon re-election as a Director, remain as Deputy Chief Executive Officer and will not be considered independent. - (ii) Resolution 7 above, if passed, will empower the Directors of the Company from the date of this AGM until the date of the next AGM of the Company, or the date by which the next AGM of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is the earlier, to issue shares, make or grant instruments convertible into shares and to issue shares pursuant to such instruments, up to a number not exceeding, in total, fifty per centum (50%) of the total number of issued shares (excluding treasury shares) in the capital of the Company, of which up to twenty per centum (20%) may be issued other than on a pro rata basis to existing shareholders of the Company. - For determining the aggregate number of shares that may be issued, the percentage of issued shares in the capital of the Company will be calculated based on the total number of issued shares (excluding treasury shares) in the capital of the Company at the time this Resolution is passed after adjusting for new shares arising from the conversion or exercise of the Instruments or any convertible securities, the exercise of share options or the vesting of share awards outstanding or subsisting at the time when this Resolution is passed and any subsequent bonus issue, consolidation or subdivision of shares. - (iii) Resolution 8 above, if passed, will empower the Directors of the Company from the date of the above AGM up to the earliest of (i) the conclusion of the date of the next AGM of the Company or the date by which such AGM of the Company is required by law to be held; (ii) the date on which the Share Buy Backs are carried out to the full extent mandated; or (iii) the date on which the authority contained in the Share Buy Back Mandate is varied or revoked by the Company to purchase ordinary shares of the Company by way of market purchases or off-market purchases of up to 10% of the total number of issued shares (excluding treasury shares) in the capital of the Company as at the date of the AGM at which this Ordinary Resolution is passed.
-The rationale for, the authority and limitation on, the sources of funds to be used for the purchase or acquisition including the amount of financing and the financial effects of the purchase or acquisition of ordinary shares by the Company pursuant to the Share Buy Back Mandate on the audited consolidated financial accounts of the Group for the financial year ended 30 June 2016 are set out in greater detail in the Letter to Shareholders dated 27 September 2016.
+The Enhanced Rights Issue Limit will be exercised only if the Directors believe that to do so would be likely to promote the success of the Company for the benefit of shareholders as a whole.

+(iii) Resolution 7 above, if passed, will empower the Directors of the Company from the date of the above AGM up to the earliest of (i) the conclusion of the date of the next AGM of the Company or the date by which such AGM of the Company is required by law to be held; (ii) the date on which the Share Buy Backs are carried out to the full extent mandated; or (iii) the date on which the authority contained in the Share Buy Back Mandate is varied or revoked by the Company to purchase ordinary shares of the Company by way of market purchases or off-market purchases of up to 10% of the total number of issued shares (excluding treasury shares) and subsidiary holdings in the capital of the Company as at the date of the AGM at which this Ordinary Resolution is passed.
+The rationale for, the authority and limitation on, the sources of funds to be used for the purchase or acquisition including the amount of financing and the financial effects of the purchase or acquisition of ordinary shares by the Company pursuant to the Share Buy Back Mandate on the audited consolidated financial accounts of the Group for the financial year ended 30 June 2017 are set out in greater detail in the Letter to Shareholders dated 10 October 2017.